-As a part of the Alliant Energy Center Master Plan the project team has evaluated the existing transportation network to identify opportunities to improve connectivity and sustainability for the AEC Campus for all users.
+As a part of the Alliant Energy Center Master Plan, the project team has evaluated the existing transportation network to identify opportunities to improve connectivity and sustainability for the Alliant Energy Center Campus for all users.

-AEC Entrances and Access Roads
+Alliant Energy Center Entrances and Access Roads

 The Alliant Energy Center is served by four entryways: the Main Gate from Rimrock Road on the Southeast; the Nolen Gate from John Nolen Drive on the East; the Olin Gate from Olin Avenue on the North; and the Rusk Gate from Rusk Avenue on the South.
-John Nolen Drive has an estimated average daily traffic (ADT) volume of over 20,000 cars and directly links to West Expo Drive on the Alliant Energy Center campus, as well as to Rimrock Road, which directly links to Alliant Energy Center Way.
+John Nolen Drive has an estimated average daily traffic (ADT) volume of over 20,000 cars and directly links to West Expo Drive on the Alliant Energy Center campus, as well as to Rimrock Road, which directly links to Fairgrounds Drive.
 Olin Avenue links to West Expo Drive on the west edge of campus, and connects John Nolen Drive to South Park Street, a major commercial corridor.
 The John Nolen and Olin gates are typically only open for special events.
-Getting to the AEC campus can be difficult, particularly during major events.
+Getting to the Alliant Energy Center campus is easy, but getting to into the campus during major events can be a challenge due to backups at the ticket gates, access focused at limitied entrances and the conflict between pedestrians and vehicles on campus.